steeljm1/meddit/client_documents/sys_admin/README.md

 Visual Midwifery System Accounts

-This file contains the login accounts for the system
+This directory contains user account information and sys admin notes for the support system.